Reference Manual |

 If only the IP address of an existing host is specified, the following details for that host are printed:

-[Bytes] <Bytes> [Limit] <Limit> [bps] <bps> <bps_limit> <pps_limit>
+[Bytes] <Bytes> [Limit] <Limit> [bps] <bps> <bps_limit> <pps_limit>Name is an optional machine name.

 IP is the IP address of that machine.